NathanDunning/Visualising-Transport-Networks/M2_Architecture/project_architecture.md

 * User terminal displays the results to the user.

 ##### User:
 User will be the primary actor to interact with the application through the user interface.
-The query to a process will be formed based on the input provided by the user
+The query to a process will be formed based on the input provided by the user.

 ##### Vehicle:
 Vehicle class has information about the mode of transport that the application supports.
 As the application scales up to support different modes of transport, vehicle class can be updated to reflect the same.